 Aging:Individual &Social Perspectives [Course] (3)

 This course explores theories of aging, and the physiological, psychological, and social changes that occur through the process of aging.
-Specifically, we examine how the social, political, economic, and the spiritual impact the aging individual and society.
-Current public policies will be examined to determine their impact on the delivery of service.
-Particular emphasis is placed on exploring demographic trends and the challenges of an aging world from a global perspective.
-This course is provided in an online format.
+Specifically, we examine how social, political, economic, and spiritual factors impact the aging individual and society.
+Current public policies related to older adults will be examined to determine their impact on the delivery of service.
+Particular emphasis is placed on exploring demographic trends, specifically of high-risk underrepresented populations, and the challenges of an aging world from a global perspective.

 Understanding and Treating Substance Misuse [Course] (3)

-This course introduces students to evidence-based, evidence-supported, and evidence-informed strategies and techniques used with individuals to treat a substance use disorder.
+This course introduces students to evidence-based practice theories and techniques used with individuals to treat a substance use disorder, with a particular emphasis on motivational interviewing and appreciation of 12-step mutual aid groups.
 Students in this course relate theory and evidence to individual intervention strategies.
 Students will also explore their own practice beliefs related to substance misuse, substance use disorders, and treatment approaches, as well as the impact of stigma on individuals’ intervention engagement.
 Students will develop beginning-level practice application skills for intervening with individuals regarding their substance misuse.
+The challenges of engaging clients suffering from substance use disorders is addressed, particularly regarding outreach to clients of diverse backgrounds.

 Seminar:Evid Based Practices Mental Hlth [Course] (3)

-This elective course is aimed at developing the knowledge and skills necessary for working with individuals with a diagnosis of serious mental illness using recovery-oriented, evidence-based practices within the context of a changing service delivery environment.
-It is designed for MSW students and MSW mental health practitioners.
-Students will become familiar with evidence-based practices, within a recovery-oriented paradigm, as a general approach to practice as well as specific evidence-based interventions to use for individuals with a diagnosis of serious mental illness.
+This course is aimed at developing the knowledge and skills necessary for working with individuals with a diagnosis of serious mental illness using recovery-oriented, evidence-based practices within the context of a changing service delivery environment.
 Students will learn to examine research literature to determine the various levels of support for specific interventions and essential principles for translating research into practice.
 In addition, they will identify the appropriate treatment outcomes that reflect effective, quality mental health practice.
 Each evidence-based practice presented will also be examined for its utility with diverse groups.
-Providing assessment and treatment to a diverse group of individuals with a diagnosis of serious mental illness is the focus of this course and will be discussed in detail.

 Death and Bereavement [Course] (3)